Quotes By and About Rutherford

 “If your result depends on statistics then you need a better experiment.”

-Oft quoted remark by Rutherford.
+Oft quoted remark attributed to Rutherford.

 P. M. S. Blackett in his Rutherford Memorial Lecture of 26 Nov 1954 recounted a story well-know to

 him but of unknown origin.
-Rutherford’s advice to a research student who had brought his results to Rutherford
+Rutherford’s advice to a research student, who had brought his results to Rutherford

 and started an elaborate discussion of their probable significance in the light of error theory, was:- "Do forget